 – Treble Cone: 1 hour 30 minutes (90 kilometres)

 Most skiers use Queenstown as a base for Coronet Peak and The Remarkables, and Wanaka as a base for Cardrona Alpine Resort and Treble Cone.
+However, you can also visit all four ski fields from Queenstown.

 Coronet Peak and The Remarkables offer two mountain coach services: